shahnidhi/TIPP_reference_package/README.md

-# TIPP_reference_package
+# TIPP reference packages
-Documentation describing the construction of TIPP reference packages 2019-2020.
+Here, we describe the procedure used to construct new version of TIPP reference packages.